MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/create-and-manage-an-external-network.md

 2. In your external network, click the external network settings icon ![Settings icon for an external network](../media/e1f84edf-4842-4732-89b2-f7e46e4c94e1.png).

     Select **Network Admin** to configure and design your external network.
-For information on these settings, see [Yammer - Admin Help](https://support.office.com/article/e1464355-1f97-49ac-b2aa-dd320b179dbe).
+For information on these settings, see [Configure your Yammer network](../configure-your-yammer-network/configure-yammer.md).

     ![Admin menu for an external network](../media/afc2fe6a-f41d-4dc6-bce5-c59595997bcc.png)